ZeroEntropy Search API: how do I ingest PDFs and turn on OCR for scanned documents, and what are the OCR page limits?

 Key Takeaways:

-How do I turn on OCR for scanned PDF documents?
+How do I enable OCR for scanned PDF documents?

 Expanded Explanation: